usawco/wallpaper/README.md

 Configure one of the supported providers by editing 'lib/config.json'.
 Minimally, you will want to install API keys and search terms.

 ## Invoke Shell Script
-Run the 'wallpaper.sh' script to randomly select a desktop image from one of the configured providers.
+Run the globally installed 'wallpaper' script to randomly select a desktop image from one of the configured providers.

 # Testing Details
 The following platforms have been tested thus far.